Let's Go Brandon: Brandon Brown sponsorship

-In early November, the right-wing crypto coin LGBcoin (LGB) began trading, and on December 30, 2021, LGBcoin announced that it would be sponsoring Brandon Brown's Brandonbilt Motorsports for the 2022 NASCAR Xfinity Series season.
+In early November, a right-wing ERC20 token called "LGBcoin" (LGB) began trading, and on December 30, 2021, LGBcoin announced that it would be sponsoring Brandon Brown's Brandonbilt Motorsports for the 2022 NASCAR Xfinity Series season.
 Brandonbilt's spokesman told Fox Business that approval was received on December 26, but on January 5, 2022, FOX Sports journalist Bob Pockrass reported that NASCAR had not approved the sponsorship.
 In response, investor James Koutoulas threatened a lawsuit against NASCAR, and called for a boycott until the decision was reversed.

 In February 2022, the U.S. 11th Circuit Court of Appeals ruled in a lawsuit against Bitconnect that the Securities Act of 1933 extends to targeted solicitation using social media.
 In April 2022, a class-action lawsuit was filed in Florida by plaintiff Eric De Ford against the LGBcoin cryptocurrency company and its promoters Brandon Brown, NASCAR, and political commentator Candace Owens.
-The plaintiff alleges they made false or misleading statements about the LGBcoin in a pump and dump scheme.
+The plaintiff alleges they made false or misleading statements about LGBcoin being a pump and dump scheme.

+Another suit was filed by Koutoulas and the Let'sGoBrandon.com Foundation against NASCAR in September 2025, seeking $76 million in damages for the sponsorship being rejected.
+A jury in Miami-Dade County, Florida, ruled in NASCAR's favor on October 6.

 Other

-After the president fell off his bike in Rehoboth Beach, Delaware in June 2022, a Google Maps user listed the spot as a historical landmark on Google maps named Brandon Falls.
-However, "Brandon Falls" is not an official landmark named by the state of Delaware.
-Google reverted the landmark shortly after that.

-In 2022, a then-nine-year-old autistic boy named Brandon Brundidge saw a sign with the phrase and, not knowing the political meaning, assumed that they were supporting him.
+In 2022, a nine-year-old autistic boy named Brandon Brundidge saw a sign with the phrase; not knowing the political meaning, he assumed they were supporting him.
 It inspired him to try swimming and biking without training wheels.
-His mother wrote a book called Brandon Spots his Sign, and they later met Brandon Brown.
+His mother, Sheletta Brundidge, wrote a book called Brandon Spots His Sign, and they later met Brandon Brown.